Title: Associate Professor

 Dr. Boaz joined the faculty of Sonoma State University in Fall 2008.
 Her expertise is in strategic nonviolent action, civil resistance, quality of democracy, and political communication and media.
 Her doctorate was granted by the University of California at Davis in 2003.
 She was on the faculty at the State University of New York at Brockport from 2004-2008.

-At Sonoma State, Dr. Boaz is the Faculty Advisor for the prestigious Model United Nations club and class, which every Spring participates in the National Model United Nations conference in New York City.
+At Sonoma State, Dr. Boaz is the Faculty Advisor for the award-winning Model United Nations club and class, which every Spring participates in the National Model United Nations conference in New York City, and is department Internship Coordinator for placements with non-profits and local advocacy groups and organizations.

-Dr. Boaz is also an affiliated scholar with the UNESCO Program in Peace, Conflict and Development Studies at Universitat Jaume I in Castellon, Spain, where she has taught courses in 2001, 2003, 2007, 2011, and will teach again during the 2013-14 academic year.
+Dr. Boaz is also an affiliated scholar with the UNESCO Program in Peace, Conflict and Development Studies at Universitat Jaume I in Castellon, Spain, where she has taught courses in 2001, 2003, 2007, 2011 and advises graduate students.
+She is founding board member of the Sonoma Independent, a grassroots media organization.
+She spent her Fall 2015 sabbatical in West Cork, Ireland.

 - POLS 202: Issues in Modern American Politics